Skip to content

 Next Steps

 Legal intake requires specialised AI that understands practice areas, protects privilege, and complies with Australian regulations.
 Generic answering services create more problems than they solve.
-Test systems that offer Australian data storage, automated practice area learning, and conditional forwarding so you're still reachable for urgent matters.
+Look for systems that offer onshore Australian data storage, automated practice area learning, and conditional forwarding so you're still reachable for urgent matters.

 The technology works.
 The question is whether your firm's call volume and practice areas justify implementation.
 For most solo and small firm practitioners, the answer is yes.
-Trillet handles these requirements automatically and learns your practice areas in five minutes.
-See how it works at trillet.ai.
+Trillet learns your practice areas in about five minutes and handles these requirements out of the box.
+See how it works on the AI receptionist page, or the dedicated AI receptionist for law firms page.